minhphan88/minhphan88.github.io/_presentations/melbourneproperty.md

 ---
 ## About the project
-  The project is an example of a data science story.
+  The project is an example of data science storytelling.

 ## Goal
  The project aims to provide useful informations for individuals who wish to find a home in one of the world most livable city- Melbourne.